-3.3 Research Question 1B: What level of accuracy can be achieved by a model predicting a player's opinion of the leaderboard?
+3.3 Research Question 1B: What level of accuracy can be achieved by a model predicting a player's opinion of the leaderboard, using a combination of demographic data and cognitive and emotional traits of players?

 Table 9 shows the performances of the three trained ML models, including their respective accuracy, recall, precision, and F1-score.
-The performance indicators of Table 9 were obtained after upsampling the training set minority classes using the SMOTE algorithm (as described in 2.2).
-The dataset used to train the models was perfectly balanced and the levels of accuracy presented in Table 9 have to be compared with a baseline random chance of 25%, since it is a 4-level classification problem.
+The performance indicators of Table 9 were obtained after upsampling the minority classes using the SMOTE algorithm (as described in 2.2).
+Therefore, the four classes of the target variable had equal frequency: the dataset used to train and test the models was perfectly balanced and the levels of accuracy presented in Table 9 have to be compared with a baseline random chance of 25%.
 All three models had an accuracy significantly higher than random.
 However, more complex tree-based models such as XGBoost and Random Forest significantly outperformed decision tree models.
 The best-performing model was XGBoost, with an accuracy of 79.7%.
 Considering that this was a four-class classification and that the dataset used to train and test the models was perfectly balanced (by the SMOTE algorithm), this accuracy is considered to be significantly high.